pepopowitz/tdd-workshop/module-3/README.md

 ##### Suggestions:

-* Start with the simplest test case of an empty string and move to 1 and two numbers
+* Start with the simplest test case of an empty string and move to 1 and 2 numbers

 * Remember to solve things as simply as possible so that you force yourself to write tests you did not think about